Tickets & Ways to Pay

 Max 413ppm |

 Air ventilated via doors and hopper lites.
 If Emergency ventilation kicks in due to high temperature it has been recorded at 1800m3/hr.
-The emergency ventilation is in the process of being isolated.
-NOTE: this is based on GEC information, unable to find BREL info at present |
+The emergency ventilation is in the process of being isolated. |

 465/1 BREL |